mpg05883/timecopilot/README.md

 ---

-If you want to be up to date regarding the latest developments, you would like a particular feature request, or are you interested in testing TimeCopilot for production loads, fill out this form.
+Want to stay updated on TimeCopilot's latest developments?
+Have a feature request or interested in testing it for production loads?
+Fill out [our form]() or join our [Discord community](https://discord.gg/7GEdHR6Pfg) to be part of the conversation!

 ---

-TimeCopilot is the GenAI Forecasting Agent — an open-source assistant that combines large language models, time series foundation models, and classical forecasting tools to automate and explain forecasting workflows.
+TimeCopilot is an open-source forecasting agent that combines the power of large language models with state-of-the-art time series foundation models.
+It automates and explains complex forecasting workflows, making time series analysis more accessible while maintaining professional-grade accuracy.

+## How It Works

+TimeCopilot operates as an intelligent agent that follows a systematic approach to forecasting:

+1. **Feature Analysis**:
+   - Calculates key time series characteristics (trend, seasonality, stationarity)
+   - Uses advanced metrics like Hurst exponent and unit root tests
+   - Provides natural language interpretation of statistical features

+2. **Model Selection**:
+   - Evaluates multiple foundation models (ARIMA, ETS, Theta, etc.)
+   - Performs cross-validation with MASE (Mean Absolute Scaled Error)
+   - Always benchmarks against seasonal naive forecasts
+   - Explains model selection rationale in plain language

+3. **Forecast Generation**:
+   - Produces detailed forecasts with confidence intervals
+   - Analyzes trends and patterns in predictions
+   - Responds to natural language queries about the forecast
+   - Provides business-oriented interpretations

+The agent uses LLMs to:
+- Interpret complex statistical features
+- Select appropriate models based on data characteristics
+- Explain technical decisions in accessible language
+- Answer domain-specific questions about forecasts

-# Hello World Example
+## Hello World Example

 ```python
 # Import libraries